 - Four Legs Good, Two Legs Better: For most of the special, Snoopy is bipedal while the sled dogs are quadrupedal.
 Once Snoopy starts getting assertive, he pretty much regresses to a quadruped.

-- Hates Being Touched: When Snoopy tried sleeping next to the lead dog, the lead dog just barks at him, apparently because he does not like being cuddled up with.
+- Hates Being Touched: When Snoopy tries sleeping next to the lead dog, the lead dog just growls and barks at him, apparently because he does not like being cuddled up with.

-- Humiliation Conga: Happened to Snoopy in the casino scene; First getting caught up in the music roll of the piano, then causing a riot after showing his improbable hand of five aces, then finally impersonating a can-can dancer on stage which causes the audience to boo him and throw fruits and vegetables at him.
+- Humiliation Conga: Happens to Snoopy in the saloon scene; first getting caught up in the music roll of the piano, then causing a riot after showing his improbable hand of five aces, then finally impersonating a can-can dancer on stage which causes the audience to boo him and throw fruits and vegetables at him.

 - Jerk Ass: All of the sled dogs have their moments, but the lead dog is the meanest of them all, barking at Snoopy whenever he tries to get some food or a drink of water.
-The owner isnt much better, he seems to have no interest whatsoever in keeping the pack from abusing the runt.
+The musher isn't much better, as he seems to have no interest whatsoever in keeping the pack from abusing the runt.

 - Kids Are Cruel: A mild case compared to the cruelties kids get up to in other Peanuts stories, but we do get a rare display of this trope from Charlie Brown.
 Beagles aren't ideal sled dogs, and the sled is clearly too heavy for Snoopy to pull, but Charlie Brown is anything but understanding here, just beginning to berate Snoopy and telling him horror stories on how working dogs live in the Arctic, which is of course what later leads to the titular nightmare.
-This isnt exactly out of character, since Charlie Brown has often expected Snoopy to act more like an adventure pet, but he's usually not this much of a dick about it.
-Of course, Snoopy then unleashes a Disproportionate Retribution on him (see above).
+This isn't entirely out of character, since Charlie Brown has often expected Snoopy to act more like a regular dog, but he's usually not this much of a dick about it.
+(Of course, Snoopy then unleashes a Disproportionate Retribution on him; see above.)

 - No-Holds-Barred Beatdown: This was how Snoopy was able to win the fight against the lead dog for the position of the Alpha Male.

-- Produce Pelting: Happened while Snoopy was imitating a can-can dancer.
+- Produce Pelting: Happens after Snoopy imitates a can-can dancer.